kojowiafe-dev/kojowiafe-dev/README.md

 - 👀 I’m interested in full-stack development and data science
 - 🌱 I’m currently learning next.js, EDA and exploring LLMs
 - 💞️ I’m looking to collaborate on any project related to software or data
-- 📫 How to reach me.....errm my socials
+- 📫 How to reach me.....errm my socials .... snapchat: kojo_wiafes
-snapchat: kojo_wiafes
-linkedIn: Jeremiah Wiafe
-- ⚡ Fun fact: errm, I calculated 123456789 exponent 2 on the second day of learning multiplication in class
+- ⚡ Fun fact: errm, I calculated 123456789 times itself correctly at home, on the second day of learning multiplication in class

 <!---
 kojowiafe-dev/kojowiafe-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.